-Cooking thermometer.
-If you are making a non-heated yogurt, you’ll need a thermometer that measures lower temperatures than a cooking thermometer.
+- Using a Thermometer that measures lower temperatures is handy for yogurt making.
 Check the instructions for the yogurt culture you are using to find what temperatures you’ll need to measure, and make sure your thermometer covers that range.